realA10001986/Time-Circuits-Display/README.md

 You probably noticed that the device takes longer to boot than would be required to re-create the movie experience where Doc turns the knob and the Time Circuits immediately turn on.
 As a remedy, the firmware supports a fake "power switch":

-If corresponding option is enabled in the Config Portal (**_Use fake power switch_**), the device will power-up, initialize everything, but stay quiet and dark.
+If the **_Use fake power switch_** option is checked in the Config Portal, the device will power-up, initialize everything, but stay quiet and dark.
 Only when the fake "power switch" is activated, the device will visually "power up".
 Likewise, you can also fake "power off" the device using this switch.
 Fake "off" disables the displays, all audio (except the alarm) and the keypad.
 Just like in the movie.

 On Control Boards V1.3 and later, there is a dedicated header labeled "Fake PWR" to connect the switch to.
 The pins to be shortened by the switch are labeled "GND" and "PWR Trigger":